-- Florence to Montepulciano is just a 1.5 hour drive.
-So, a Montepulciano day trip is very easily added into your Tuscany itinerary, if you are short on time.
+- Florence to Montepulciano is just a 1.5-hour drive.
+So, a Montepulciano day trip is very easily added to your Tuscany itinerary, if you are short on time.
 There are also a number of other stunning Renaissance towns within a short drive from Montepulciano, so spend a week in Tuscany if you can.

 Related: Must Try Montepulciano Restaurants

 Related: Florence in Two Days